apereo/cas/docs/cas-server-documentation/release_notes/RC2.md

 ### Integration Tests

-SAMl2 integration tests managed by [Puppeteer](../developer/Test-Process.html) have switched to using simpleSAMLphp Docker containers for easier management and maintenance.
+SAML2 integration tests managed by [Puppeteer](../developer/Test-Process.html) have switched to using simpleSAMLphp Docker containers for easier management and maintenance.

 ## Other Stuff

 ## Library Upgrades

+- Infinispan
+- Netty
+- TextMagic
+- Nimbus
+- Spring Data Azure